 It’s common in Ren’Py to create Character

-speaks.
-For more detail about the many affordances of Character
+each character that speaks.
+For more detail about the many affordances

-section from the Ren’Py documentation.
-For our purposes, making a Character
+Narration section from the Ren’Py documentation.
+For our purposes,

 object has two benefits: